 - Consider sustained remote work for those able to do so, with supervisor approval and taking into account the mission and function of a given unit and other relevant factors.

-- Minimize health risks through less dense work arrangements including physical work locations and scheduling, regular COVID-19 testing, physical distancing, individual health monitoring for COVID-19 symptoms, and following all current and applicable public health guidance.
+- Minimize health risks through less dense work arrangements including physical work locations and scheduling, regular COVID-19 testing for unvaccinated employees, physical distancing, individual health monitoring for COVID-19 symptoms, and following all current and applicable public health guidance.

 - Support flexibility for colleges, schools, and divisions to develop plans and approaches specific to their mission and function in a manner emphasizing a need to consult with this policy and all State of Wisconsin and/or Dane County public health guidance and regulations.